cjgarcia12/cjgarcia12/README.md

-Here's a draft README for your GitHub profile:

----

 # Hi there 👋, I'm Christian Garcia!

 Welcome to my GitHub profile!
 I'm an enthusiastic software engineer with a non-traditional background, strong commitment to quality, and hands-on approach to learning.
 Here, you'll find a showcase of my projects, experiments, and contributions to open-source.
 My expertise spans front-end development, full-stack projects, and occasional forays into AI and game development.